 - Moisture requirements: dry, moist to seasonally wet soil

-- Growth rate/ease: slow-growing but easy to grow
+- Growth rate/ease: slow growing, easy to grow

-- Native habitat/range: Serviceberry is a common and wide-spread species, growing in open meadows, woodlands, streambanks and conifer forests at low to mid elevations from Alaska to California, and across Great Plains into eastern Canada.
+- Native habitat/range: common in open meadows, woodlands, streambanks and conifer forests at low to mid elevations from Alaska to California, and across Great Plains into eastern Canada.
 Portland Plant List - yes.

-On the downside, please be aware that Wester Serviceberry is very susceptible to Cedar Rust, which has become widespread in the region.
+On the downside, please be aware that wester serviceberry is susceptible to cedar rust, which has become widespread in the region.
 Cedar rust is transmitted by fungus spores from nearby cedars and junipers and causes bright orange spots on the plant.
 Avoid planting near cedars or junipers.
-Remove and dispose of any leaves displaying rust as soon as possible.
+Remove and dispose of any leaves displaying rust as soon as possible and avoid watering the leaves if the fungus is present, as it will drip down and spread (only water at the base).

 Photo Credit 1:Nikkie West, Sparrowhawk Native Plants